EnergyInnovation/eps-docs/docs/models/colorado.md

 * Robbie Orvis, Energy Innovation LLC

 ## Version History

+### **3.4.3.8 – December 14, 2023**
+* Data updates to emissions from industrial energy to match inventory data provided by the Colorado Department of Public Health and the Environment.
+* Minor adjustments to the emissions reduction targets based on latest inventory data.

 ### **3.4.3.7 – October 19, 2023**
 * Decreasing the buildings electrification lever for heating appliances in tthe Roadmap Baseline Scenario to 90% to model the combined impact of clean heat plans and HB23-1161